EM Categorical Didactics

 High quality, nationally renowned speakers are regularly brought into the department to give grand rounds lectures.

-An emphasis is now placed on asynchronous learning.
-We feel strongly that adult learners often require varied and individualized tools to reach their highest potential.
-On-line learning modules, evidence-based review articles, simulation, board review session and skills labs will all be used to supplement our Wednesday conference.
+An emphasis is now placed on triple I. We feel strongly that adult learners often require varied and individualized tools to reach their highest potential.
+On-line learning modules, evidence-based review articles, simulation, board review sessions, and procedure labs will all be used to supplement our Wednesday conference.
 Residents can draw from these various activities to enhance their educational experience.

 Simulation sessions are regularly scheduled for residents after Wednesday conference.
 These sessions are faculty led and are a tremendous asset for improving both procedural and resuscitation skills.
 We have two facilities and are excited about the opportunities this division provides for our residents and students.